 For the Year Ended December 31,

 (In millions) 2021 2020 2019

 Provision for (Benefit from) Income Taxes on Continuing Operations \$ 524 \$ (81) \$ (46)

 Effective Tax Rate 22.3 % (12.0)% 14.6 %

-F or the Y Year Ended

-(In millions) Decemb per 31, 2019

-Pro Forma Provision for (Benefit from) Income Taxes on Continuing Operations \$ 1

-Pro Forma Effective Tax Rate 3.7 %
+(In millions) For the Year Ended December 31, 2019 Pro Forma Provision for (Benefit from) Income Taxes on Continuing Operations \$ 1 Pro Forma Effective Tax Rate 3.7 %

-For the year ended December 31, 2021, the company's effective tax rate of 22.3 percent on pre-tax income from continuing operations of 2,346 million was unfavorably impacted by the tax impact of certain net exchange losses recognized on the remeasurement of the net monetary asset positions which were not deductible in their local jurisdictions, the tax impact of income from pension and other post employment benefits, and a \$23 million charge associated with repatriation of cash held outside of the U.S. These items were partially offset by the impacts of favorable geographic mix of earnings and a \$(57) million benefit related to U.S. tax credits for increasing research activities.
+For the year ended December 31, 2021, the company's effective tax rate of 22.3 percent on pre-tax income from continuing operations of 2,346 million was unfavorably impacted by the tax impact of certain net exchange losses recognized on the re-measurement of the net monetary asset positions which were not deductible in their local jurisdictions, the tax impact of income from pension and other post employment benefits, and a \$23 million charge associated with repatriation of cash held outside of the U.S. These items were partially offset by the impacts of favorable geographic mix of earnings and a \$(57) million benefit related to U.S. tax credits for increasing research activities.

-For the year ended December 31, 2020, the company's effective tax rate of (12.0) percent on pre-tax income from continuing operations of \$675 million was favorably impacted by a \$(182) million tax benefit associated with the recognition of an elective cantonal component of the recent enactment of the Federal Act on Tax Reform and AHV Financing ("Swiss Tax Reform"), a \$(51) million tax benefit related to a return to accrual adjustment associated with an elective change in accounting method for the 2019 tax year impact of The Act's foreign tax provisions, a \$(14) million tax benefit related to a return to accrual adjustment in a foreign jurisdiction, as well as an additional \$(14) million of net tax benefits associated with changes in accruals for certain prior year tax positions in various other jurisdictions.
+For the year ended December 31, 2020, the company's effective tax rate of (12.0) percent on pre-tax income from continuing operations of \$675 million was favorably impacted by a \$(182) million tax benefit associated with the recognition of an elective cantonal component of the recent enactment of the Federal Act on Tax Reform and AHV Financing ("Swiss Tax Reform"), a \$(51) million tax benefit related to a return to accrual adjustment associated with an elective change in accounting method for the 2019 tax year impact of The Act's foreign tax provisions, a \$(14) million tax benefit related to a return to accrual adjustment to reflect a change in estimate on the impact of a tax law enactment in a foreign jurisdiction, as well as an additional \$(14) million of net tax benefits associated with changes in accruals for certain prior year tax positions in various other jurisdictions.
 These benefits were partially offset by the impacts of unfavorable geographic mix of earnings, the tax impact of certain net exchange losses recognized on the re-measurement of the net monetary asset positions which were not deductible in their local jurisdictions, and a \$19 million tax charge associated with a state tax valuation allowance in the U.S. based on a change in judgment about the realizability of a deferred tax asset.